 As part of Singapore’s Master Plan 2014, Urban Redevelopment Authority (URA) aims to build a vibrant central area.
 The planned strategies in the transformation to make the Marina South District and Greater Southern Waterfront are slowly becoming a reality.
 The Central Area is a city where countless business and job opportunities flourish.
 Entertainment and workplaces are just short walks away from home.
 There is a plan to relocate the Pasir Panjang Terminal and City Terminals to Tuas.
 This will pave waterfront land areas of 600 and 325 hectares respectively.
 The southern and downtown port area will be phased out once the Tuas Port becomes operational in 2025.
 This area is known as the Greater Southern Waterfront.
 Parc Clematis is a new development located right in the heart of Clementi near to the Greater Southern Waterfront.
+Please also see the best home insurance packages that are available for your family.
+There are also a list of home improvement suggestions that you can take to assist in the transition.

 Greater Southern Waterfront Tuas Port